OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program-faq.md

 As a program member, you can get a free Microsoft 365 developer subscription with 25 user licenses to use to build your solutions.
 This subscription will remain active for as long as you’re actively developing and deploying solutions.

-For more information, see [Join the Microsoft 365 Developer Program](office-365-developer-program.md) and [Build Microsoft 365 solutions](build-office-365-solutions.md).
+For more information, see [Join the Microsoft 365 Developer Program](microsoft-365-developer-program.md) and [Build Microsoft 365 solutions](build-microsoft-365-solutions.md).

 ## What account can I use to sign up for the Microsoft 365 Developer Program?

 You can sign up for the developer program by using one of the following account types:

-- **Microsoft account** (created by you for personal use) - Provides access to all consumer-oriented Microsoft products and cloud services, such as Outlook (Hotmail), Messenger, OneDrive, MSN, Xbox Live, or Office 365.
+- **Microsoft account** (created by you for personal use) - Provides access to all consumer-oriented Microsoft products and cloud services, such as Outlook (Hotmail), Messenger, OneDrive, MSN, Xbox Live, or Microsoft 365.
 Signing up for an Outlook.com mailbox automatically creates a Microsoft account.
 After a Microsoft account is created, it can be used to access consumer-related Microsoft cloud services or Azure.
-- **Work account** (issued by an admin for business use) - Provides access to all small, medium, and enterprise business-level Microsoft cloud services, such as Azure, Microsoft Intune, or Office 365.
+- **Work account** (issued by an admin for business use) - Provides access to all small, medium, and enterprise business-level Microsoft cloud services, such as Azure, Microsoft Intune, or Microsoft 365.
 When you sign up to one of these services as an organization, a cloud-based directory is automatically provisioned in Azure Active Directory to represent your organization.
 For more information, see [Manage your Azure AD directory](https://docs.microsoft.com/azure/active-directory/active-directory-administer).
 - **Visual Studio ID** (created for your Visual Studio Professional or Enterprise subscriptions) - We recommend that you use this option to join the developer program from within the Visual Studio Gallery to get the full benefits as a Visual Studio subscriber.

 ## How can I get a Microsoft 365 developer subscription via the Developer Program?

 When you join the Microsoft 365 Developer Program, you qualify to get a free Microsoft 365 E5 developer subscription.
 This is a special subscription designed to be used for application development only.
-For more information, see [Set up a Microsoft 365 developer subscription](office-365-developer-program-get-started.md).
+For more information, see [Set up a Microsoft 365 developer subscription](microsoft-365-developer-program-get-started.md).

 ## What ID do I use to sign in to the Developer Program dashboard?